|No.||Name of Topic|

 - When doctor said your mother is all right and she is fine then he felt good and relaxed.

-- After one week he felt that he also had a heart attack and simultaneously all complaints started.
+- After one week he felt that he also had a heart attack (Homeopathy for Heart Attack) and simultaneously all complaints started.

 - He had done all tests including ECG which were all absolutely normal.